micke239/connect4/README.markdown

 ### dependencies

 Currently (this WILL change a lot), the server uses the following dependencies:
- * Express for delivering static client files, and more beutiful code.
+ * Express for delivering static client files, and more beutiful code
- * Socket.io for websocket communication.
+ * Socket.io for websocket communication
- * Winston for logging.
+ * Winston for logging

 ### tests